ribtoks/code-jamming/_posts/2014-11-12-simple-gimp-plugin-for-batch-processing-in-python.md

   - plugin
   - python
 ---
 Not so far ago I needed to batch-process some images.
 The task was to resize them so they fit to given smallest resolution.
-Although Gimp has some batch-processing plugins, I wasn&#8217;t able to solve my problem with them.
-That&#8217;s why I&#8217;ve invented small little bike and I&#8217;d like to share with you workarounds and explanations of some Gimp plug-in development issues.
+Although Gimp has some batch-processing plugins, I wasn't able to solve my problem with them.
+That's why I've invented small little bike and I'd like to share with you workarounds and explanations of some Gimp plug-in development issues.

 Your plugin can take as little as just one python file with call to function _register_ (_from gimpfu_) and passing to it some metadata and actual method of plugin.
 You can read more about parameters to register on <a title="Official python Gimp API" href="http://www.gimp.org/docs/python/index.html" target="_blank">official docs website</a>.
 But a few moments still need clarifications.